redding/sanford/README.md

 #### Status Codes

 This is the list of predefined status codes.
-In addition to using these, a service can return custom status codes, but they should be 600+ to avoid collisions with `Sanford`'s defined status codes.
+In addition to using these, a service can return custom status codes, but they should use a number greater than or equal to 600 to avoid collisions with Sanford's defined status codes.
 The list contains both the integer value and the name of the status code along with a description of what each code is intended for:

 * `200` - `success` - The request was successful.
 * `400` - `bad_request` - The request couldn't be read.
 This is usually because it was not formed correctly.
 This can mean a number of things, check the response message for details:
   * The message size couldn't be read or was invalid.
   * The protocol version couldn't be read or didn't match the servers.
   * The message body couldn't be deserialized.
-  * The request didn't contain a service name or params.
-* `401` - `unauthorized` - The request couldn't be authorized.
-Either the auth key wasn't present or it didn't pass authentication.
 * `404` - `not_found` - The service name didn't match a configured service.
 * `500` - `error` - An error occurred when calling the service.
 The message attribute of the response should be used to get more details.